 In those who have been sick with varicella, the level of IgE (antibodies responsible for allergic reactions) remains low for more than 10 years after the disease.

-9.1% of children in the US suffer from asthma and 17% have atopic dermatitis.
+9% of children in USA suffer from asthma, and 17% suffer from atopic dermatitis.

-The authors conclude that vaccination against chickenpox contributed, perhaps, to a sharp increase in the incidence of atopic dermatitis.
+The authors conclude that varicella vaccine might have contributed to a sharp increase in the incidence of atopic dermatitis.

-Research , proving the economic benefits of vaccination against chickenpox and, did not take into account the increase in the incidence of atopic dermatitis.
-Since the protective effect of chickenpox on dermatitis lasts up to 8-10 years, it may make sense to wait with vaccination before this age, which will increase the economic benefits of vaccination, and at the same time provide collective immunity.
+Studies proving economic benefits of varicella vaccination did not take into account an increase in the incidence of atopic dermatitis.
+Since the protective effect of chickenpox against atopic dermatitis lasts about 8-10 years, it might be worthwhile waiting to vaccinate until that age, which would increase the economic benefit of vaccination, providing herd immunity at the same time.